 But then I read this: No Drinks For Dogs!

-Needless to say, in the interest of being responsible dog owners, we have stopped giving our dogs "drunk ice."
-Despite the fact that our dogs have never shown any ill effects from the ice, we figure why take the chance?
+Needless to say, in the interest of being responsible dog owners, we have stopped giving our dogs “drunk ice.”
+Despite the fact that our dogs have never shown any ill effects from the ice, I figure why take the chance?

 So, if you’ve given your dogs ice from alcoholic beverages before, I simply invite you to take a step back and think about it.